vdoshi/Competing-Particle-System-C-/README.md

 # Competing-Particle-System
-Interacting particle simulation for approximating the second eigenvector of reversible markov chains
+Interacting particle simulation for approximating the second eigenvector of reversible markov chains.
+Open source link to the paper and containing simulation results: https://arxiv.org/pdf/2002.00283.pdf